soumilgupta/Snakes/Readme.md

-This is a snakes game made in C language by the great Soumil
+This is a snakes game made in C language by the great Soumil Gupta